Microsoft/MCW-Azure-Blockchain/Hands-on lab/Hands-on lab step-by step - Azure Blockchain.md

             },
     ```

-5. Next, add the following metadata JSON to the **"Functions"** object that defines the *Functions* in the Smart Contract.
+5. Add the following metadata JSON to the **"Functions"** object that defines the *Functions* in the Smart Contract:

     As was seen in the smart contract, there are five functions: "*IngestTelemetry*," "*RequestTransferResponsibility*," "*AcceptTransferResponsibility*," "*TakeFinalDelivery*," and "*Complete*."